fdegir/infra-workshop/openstack/README.md

 openstack server list
 ```

-Once the instance is created, we can ping it and login to it via SSH from node
+Once the instance status becomes ACTIVE in openstack server list
+command output, we can ping it and login to it via SSH from node
 controller00.

 ```bash